Where to See Wildflowers in and near Los Angeles: California Super Bloom

 The blooming wilderness fascinates.
 Countless locals and visitors forsake impeccable beaches in Laguna Beach for a chance to admire the orange and yellow shades while they last.

 To make these spring adventures easier, the park offers 42 miles of trails that run between Irvine and Laguna Beach.
-The wildflowers abound along the 5-mile Little Sycamore Canyon to Stagecoach South Trails loop, adding great workouts to spring-infused trips from Los Angeles.
+The wildflowers abound along the 5-mile Little Sycamore Canyon to Stagecoach South Trails loop

-Season: Similar to many other areas near Los Angeles, the wildflowers in Laguna Coast Wilderness Park bloom from mid-March through early May.
-The flowering season, however, varies depending on the weather and precipitation.
+Season: Similar to many other areas in Southern California, the wildflowers in Laguna Coast Wilderness Park bloom from mid-March through early May.
+The flowering season varies depending on the weather and precipitation.

 11. Joshua Tree National Park